Option 1: Single or Recurring Donations

-Recurring donations provide the Makuyu Education Initiative (MEI) with continual support to help sustain us throughout the year.
+Donations provide the Makuyu Education Initiative (MEI) with continual support to help sustain us throughout the year.
 You may ask, "How can I really be making that much of a difference?"
 A monthly donation will go a long way!
 It takes only $10 to pay for a week of meals for a child at the Makuyu Education Initiative. $100 will be enough to pay for all the children's meals for a week.
 The more you give, the more the children benefit.
-To sign up for a recurring donation, please select an option below!

 Are you interested in sponsoring a child?
 Please check out which children are not being sponsored on our Children tab.
 By sponsoring a child, we'll be able to send you periodic updates about the child's progress, including letters written by him/her!
 The sponsorships are symbolic in nature (we use the funds for all children as we wouldn't want for other children to feel left out).